“We should spend a couple of months here one day,” I wrote to my husband while on a high after a day of exploring Mexico City with my best friend.

 Eat with Care

-Look for the crowds.
-Let’s face it, we’re not going to completely avoid hole in the wall taco stands.
+- Look for the crowds.
+Let’s face it, we’re not going to completely avoid hole-in-the-wall taco stands.
 You’re here to eat!
 But stick to popular spots with a lot of turnover.
-They’ll be constantly cooking fresh taco fillings rather than letting meat sit idle all afternoon.
+They’ll be constantly cooking fresh taco fillings rather than letting the meat sit idle all afternoon.

-Avoid eating in the markets.
+- Avoid eating in the markets.
 This is a common rule recommended by the CDC and the Mayo Clinic.
 I tell you this knowing I won’t abide by this guideline.
 I love the food in the markets too much to give it up.
-But be smart about which food stands or markets you choose or go with a tour guide that knows who prepares their food well.
+But be smart about which food stands or markets you choose or go on a market tour with a local guide that knows who prepares their food well.